jentzheng/n4m-jitter-bridge/README.md

 ![screenshot](/screenshot.png)

-This is a Node.js-based example designed to facilitate communication between Max/MSP and external machine learning or image processing systems.
-It provides utilities for handling image data, performing object detection, and managing data streams from Max/MSP's **jit.net.send**.
+This is a Node.js-based example designed to facilitate communication between Jitter's matrix and external machine learning like ONNX js or Tensorflow js.
+It provides utilities for handling image data, performing object detection, and managing data streams from Max/MSP/Jitter's **jit.net.send**.

 ## Features